 The most overlooked metric is quarantine rate by source.
 When a particular source consistently fails the quality gate, that is not a pipeline problem.
 It is a source problem upstream of you.
 Talk to the team that owns the source.
 The pipeline is doing its job by rejecting the content.
 The fix is not in the pipeline.

 A weekly data quality digest closes the loop: total documents in the canonical store, new documents ingested, documents quarantined with reasons, documents expired, retrieval accuracy score.
-The digest goes to whoever owns the data layer.
-Not into a dashboard nobody opens.
+The digest goes to whoever owns the data layer — not into a dashboard nobody opens.
 Ownership is observable when someone reads the digest and pushes back on the source teams whose quarantine rates are climbing.

 The mistakes that look reasonable in week one and become irreversible by month six.